 There's no notch, with Xiaomi moving to a single punch hole design in the display, this time off to the left-hand side.
 One thing to note about the design is that this phone tops 200g - so it's on the hefty side.

-There's no mention of waterproofing in the specs, but there is a liquid cooling system designed to keep the phone cool and running in optimum conditions.
+There's no mention of waterproofing in the specs, but there is a liquid cooling system designed to keep the phone cool and running in optimum conditions, called LiquidCool 2.0, claiming up to 10.5c temperature reduction.

 There's also a dual speaker arrangement which should offer better stereo performance than previous Mi handsets.